thisconnect/planet/README.md

 and has been proven to work reliably in other projects such as [netpd](http://www.netpd.org/).

-Planet is optimized to edit JSON style data and does not require
+Planet is optimized to edit JSON style data and does not require [OT](http://en.wikipedia.org/wiki/Operational_transformation).
-[OT](http://en.wikipedia.org/wiki/Operational_transformation).
 If you are looking for rich text editing have a look at [ShareJS](https://github.com/josephg/ShareJS).

-### Operations

-  - `put` - Sets a value at a specific location.
-    The value will be overwritten and not be merged.

-  - `remove` - Deletes a value at specified location.

-  - `merge` - Recursively merges data into the state.

-  - `delete` - Deletes the state.

-  - `get` - Asynchronously fetches values from the state, optionally at a specified location.
-Returns the whole state if no location is passed.